angular/angular/aio/content/guide/component-styles.md

 When building with the CLI, be sure to include the linked style file among the assets to be copied to the server as described in the [Assets configuration guide](guide/workspace-config#assets-configuration).

-Once included, the CLI will include the stylesheet, whether the link tag's href URL is relative to the application root or the component file.
+Once included, the CLI includes the stylesheet, whether the link tag's href URL is relative to the application root or the component file.

 </div>

 ### CSS @imports

-You can also import CSS files into the CSS files using the standard CSS `@import` rule.
+Import CSS files into the CSS files using the standard CSS `@import` rule.
 For details, see [`@import`](https://developer.mozilla.org/en/docs/Web/CSS/@import) on the [MDN](https://developer.mozilla.org) site.